transcending1/Review/admin/subpage/modules/module_doc/Bi-Class Logistic Regression.md

 # Bi-Class Logistic Regression
+## Detailed Info
-+ Description
+### Description

- Logistic Regression (aka logit, MaxEnt) classif ier.
-In the multiclass case, the training algor ithm uses the one-vs-rest (OvR) scheme if the ' multi_class' option is set to 'ovr', and uses the cross-entropy loss if the 'multi_class' option is set to 'multinomial'.
-(Currently the 'multin omial' option is supported only by the 'lbfgs', 'sag', 'saga' and 'newton-cg' solvers.)
-This c lass implements regularized logistic regression us ing the 'liblinear' library, 'newton-cg', 'sag' , 'saga' and 'lbfgs' solvers. **Note that regul arization is applied by default**.
-It can handle b oth dense and sparse input.
-Use C-ordered array s or CSR matrices containing 64-bit floats for optimal performance; any other input format will b e converted (and copied).
-The 'newton-cg', ' sag', and 'lbfgs' solvers support only L2 regulari zation with primal formulation, or no regulariz ation.
-The 'liblinear' solver supports both L1 and L2 regularization, with a dual formulation onl y for the L2 penalty.
-The Elastic-Net regulariz ation is only supported by the 'saga' solver.
+"    Logistic Regression (aka logit, MaxEnt) classif\n             ier.
+In the multiclass case, the training algor\n             ithm uses the one-vs-rest (OvR)    scheme if the '\n             multi_class' option is set to 'ovr', and uses the \n                cross-entropy loss if the 'multi_class' option \n             is set to 'multinomial'.
+(Currently the 'multin\n             omial' option is supported only by the 'lbfgs',   \n              'sag', 'saga' and 'newton-cg' solvers.)
+This c\n             lass implements regularized logistic regression us\n             ing the    'liblinear' library, 'newton-cg', 'sag'\n             , 'saga' and 'lbfgs' solvers. **Note    that regul\n             arization is applied by default**.
+It can handle b\n             oth dense    and sparse input.
+Use C-ordered array\n             s or CSR matrices containing 64-bit    floats for \n             optimal performance; any other input format will b\n             e converted    (and copied).
+The 'newton-cg', '\n             sag', and 'lbfgs' solvers support only L2 regulari\n             zation    with primal formulation, or no regulariz\n             ation.
+The 'liblinear' solver    supports both L1 \n             and L2 regularization, with a dual formulation onl\n             y for    the L2 penalty.
+The Elastic-Net regulariz\n             ation is only supported by the    'saga' solver.  \n             "

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Binary Classification | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |